 Can I drive using my UK driving license?

-No. After 29 March 2019 when driving in the EU, you may need to have an International Driving Permit (IDP) in some countries if an alternative agreement is not reached between the UK Government and the European Union.
+No. After we leave the European Union, when driving in the EU, you may need to have an International Driving Permit (IDP) in some countries if an alternative agreement is not reached between the UK Government and the European Union.
 There are two types of IDP required by EU countries, each governed by a separate United Nations convention.

 IDPs cost £5.50 and are available from the Post Office.